 Here's how the finished product would look:

-It can help to colour code each section to make it easy to identify which transactions belong in which of Amazon's categories.
+It can help to color code each section to make it easy to identify which transactions belong in which of Amazon's categories.
 There's some interesting definitions here such as including Taxes in the other revenue category.

 One of the benefits with A2X is that you can control all of the various transactions and how they are accounted for, so that you do not need to rely on Amazon's definitions that can often make accounting hard.